kddjenejfkffksd/Download-Korean-Textbooks/README.md

 # Download Korean Textbooks

-## Web (requires Google account)
+## Colab (requires Google account)

 1. Copy [this](https://github.com/coughingmouse/Download-Korean-Textbooks/raw/main/download_korean_textbooks.py) into a cell and run it.
+The code below doesn't work because of a bug in Colab.

 ## iPython/Jupyter Notebook